z0r0z/v4-router/README.md

 `fromCurrency` is the initial currency used to make the swap from (`address(0)` is ETH).

 `amountSpecified` is the amount initially paid (if negative `-`) or required as output.

-In cases where a multihop swap is made, this flag will guarantee the output of the first pool only.
+Note: In cases where a multi-hop swap is made, this flag will guarantee the output of the first pool only.
-`amountOutMin` is therefore used to enforce the end-output of the final pool included in the `keys` array of structs.
+`amountOutMin` is therefore used to enforce the end-output of the final pool included in the `keys` array of structs, more generally.
+However, the ability to include exact outputs in this fashion should still yield some precision benefits.

 More specifically, `keys` include the following information (and are provided in the order of the pools to cross):